 Ginny is also one of four partners in her namesake company, Ginny’s Gin, a product created by winemakers from grapes and grain.
 This gin offers a pleasing herbal note on the bouquet including juniper berries, wild sage and a citrus peel zest; it is creamy across the palate, intensely flavored and shows a slight citrus sweetness that shows up after the warmth of the primary finish.
 This gin is very enjoyable straight up but as we were tasting we were also thinking about enjoying our next Negroni at Ciccio’s in Yountville.
 The back label is a ‘name cloud’, creatively displaying the first names of family and friends who are integral to the Ginny’s Gin story.

 All visits to the property are by prior appointment.
-If the weather permits, you may even taste outside in the shade of the nearby trees overlooking the pond and other parts of their property.
+If the weather permits, guests may taste outside in the shade of the nearby trees overlooking the pond and other parts of their property.
 The caves are nicely laid out with plenty of space, so the barrels do not need to be stacked.
-Production has varied dramatically over the years but currently is around 6,000 cases.
+Production has varied dramatically over the years but currently is around 6,000 cases annually.

 Select Wines

 The 2012 Vine Cliff Napa Valley Cabernet Sauvignon shows aromas of red cherry, hints of chocolate and white pepper.
-Savory and juicy on the palate shows more darker fruits then red fruits including black currant and darker cherry flavors.
-Dusty somewhat robust tannins anchor a very long finish.
+Savory and juicy, the palate reveals more darker fruits than red fruits including black currant and dark cherry.
+Dusty and somewhat robust tannins anchor a very long finish.
 This wine should age well for many years.

-The 2013 Vine Cliff Oakville Cabernet Sauvignon shows a pleasing sweetness of fruit on the bouquet along with hints of sage and toasted oak.
-This wine is big, reflective of the eastern hills in this appellation but also of this particular vintage.
-The intensity of flavor holds up well against the long-lasting tannins but surprisingly well integrated tannins.
-A very well layered wine.
+The 2013 Vine Cliff Oakville Cabernet Sauvignon presents a pleasing sweetness of fruit on the bouquet along with hints of sage and toasted oak.
+This wine is robust, reflective of the eastern hills in this appellation but also of this particular vintage.
+The intensity of flavor holds up well against the long-lasting but surprisingly well integrated tannins.
+This is very well layered wine.

-The 2005 Vine Cliff Oakville Cabernet Sauvignon is from the estate and is a very good representation of their hillside terroir and the multiple clones and vineyard blocks that go into making this wine.
-This is a classic California Cabernet with rich ripe fruit full of berries, a muscular wine if you will yet with restraint.
-Hints of mocha, chocolate and a exotic smokiness grace the bouquet.
+The 2005 Vine Cliff Oakville Cabernet Sauvignon is from the estate and is a fine representation of their hillside terroir and the multiple clones and vineyard blocks that go into crafting this wine.
+This is a classic California Cabernet Sauvignon with rich and ripe fruit brimming with berries.
+It is a muscular wine if you will, yet also shows restraint.
+Hints of mocha, chocolate and note of smoked cedar show on the bouquet.

-The Private Stock 16 Rows is their premiere Cabernet Sauvignon – it is created by selecting only the finest barrels of wine each year.
-And this is the only wine that they make that is labeled with the original label that was first used back in the 1870s.
+The Private Stock 16 Rows is their premiere Cabernet Sauvignon; this wine is created by selecting only the finest barrels each year.
+And this is the only wine that they make that is labeled with an image of the original label first used back in the 1870s.

 St. Helena Tasting Room (closed, but we keep our notes here for historical reference)